istio/fortio-deployment/fortio/README.md

 The data presented is pulled from a configurable google cloud storage or aws s3 bucket.

+Before making any change here, you must try the changes in [stage/](stage/) first.

 ## Initial setup:

 One time setup:

+- 3 Nodes 1 vCPU elastic cluster `istio-prod` (can be redone for `istio-stage` but must stay permanently including upgrades to be tested on stage first, for the prod one)

 - Istio itself
   ```